 The answer is not as simple as a “yes” or “no”.
 What we can tell you for sure as a result of an in-depth study published in a previous blog post on this matter is this:

-There were some other correlations we’ve made between Facebook, Pinterest or LinkedIn and ranks; yet, the strongest correlation was between a high number of Google+ shares and better ranks.
+There were some other correlations we’ve made between Google+ (which is depricated), Pinterest or LinkedIn and ranks and it seems that higher rankings are correlated with Facebook, Linkedin & Pinterest high shares altogether.; yet, the strongest correlation was between a high number of Facebook shares and better ranks.

-It seems that Google+ interactions affect Google search rankings.
-Therefore, Google+ provides engagement with your audience, but it also affects measurable outcomes beyond engagement, including higher search results ranking.
+It seems that Facebook interactions affect Google search rankings.
+Therefore, the social network not only provides engagement with your audience, but it also affects measurable outcomes beyond engagement, including higher search results ranking.
 You don’t have to be an SEO expert to know that organic listing doesn’t come up easily, regardless of the SEO tactics or social media strategy you’ve used.
 Yet, any little help that will improve your search traffic definitely helps.

 4. Rich Snippets Have No Direct Impact on Your Rankings